 Image Component Colourspaces

 If you have ever used the Colorspace node in Nuke, you’ve likely noticed a bunch of colorspaces available that just look like jumbled letters.
-These guys convert your Red, Green and Blue channels into different components of an image.
+These options convert your Red, Green and Blue channels into different components of an image.

 HSL converts Red > Hue, Green > Saturation and Blue > Lightness.
 This colourspace is the basis of how any hue or saturation keyer works in Nuke — you might use it to isolate & change a certain colour in your plate.
 Maybe you could make your own, more-powerful HueKeyer gizmo?